blue-llama/e-treasure-hunt/README.md

 # Deploying the app

+The live version of this app is deployed on Azure, via the terraform definitions in `azure/main.tf`.

-You can either deploy this app hosted (on Heroku) or locally.
+You can also deploy locally, details below.

 Either way, you will need an [ArcGIS for Developers account](https://developers.arcgis.com/en/plans) and API key.